Paskapoo Slopes: History

-Lands abutting on and including sections of the Paskapoo Slopes were annexed by the City of Calgary from Rocky View municipality in the 1950s.
+Lands abutting on and including sections of the Paskapoo Slopes were annexed by the City of Calgary from the Rocky View municipality in the 1950s.
 This included the area now known as Cougar Hills.
 The Strathcona area, including the northern portion known as Patterson Heights was annexed to the City in 1956 as part of a comprehensive annexation but planning was not initiated until the early 1970s and development did not occur until the 1980s.
 Patterson Heights was composed mainly of country residential acreages.
 The original C.F.C.N.
 Communications Ltd. radio and television broadcasting facility was developed in 1961 on Broadcast Hill, Patterson Heights with two later expansions.
-The Southwest Calgary communities of Coach Hill (est. 1979) and Patterson Heights (est. 1983) abut the boundary of the Paskapoo Slopes.
+The Southwest Calgary communities of Coach Hill (est. 1979) and Patterson Heights (est. 1983) are abut the boundary of the Paskapoo Slopes.
 Coach Hills/Patterson Heights Community is bounded on the north and east by Sarcee Trail, the south by the Bow Trail Extension and on the West by 69 Street.
 The preservation of the Paskapoo north slope and escarpment in its natural state was already a concern of the West Bow Trail Coordinating Council in the 1970s.

 The City of Calgary's Urban Park Master Plan (1994) called for a continuous integrated river valley system reflecting Calgary's unique prairie and foothills setting.
 The Plan recognised that unlike any other segment, Bow River West was characterized by its diversity, abundance and connectivity of natural vegetation and landforms that aims to reduce the environmental footprint of the river valleys' park system.
 This program protects key watershed areas and establishes extensive open space buffers along both the Bow and Elbow Rivers.